Washington Academy (Maine)

-Washington Academy is a private preparatory high school in East Machias, Maine.
+Washington Academy (WA) is a private preparatory high school in East Machias, Maine.
 Founded in 1792, the Academy has an enrollment of 438 boarding and day students.

+The Maine Department of Education pays the school to take high school students from Cathance Township and Edmunds, unorganized territories in Washington County.
+Due to the school taking public tuition money, Joyce Kryszak of the Maine Monitor stated that it is a "public-private" school.

 History

 In the beginning, classes were held in Machias at the Burnham Tavern and the Masonic Hall.
 It wasn’t until much later that the school got its own building.
 After deliberation between neighboring towns, the first school building was built in East Machias, opening its doors on September 8, 1823.

-Today Washington Academy welcomes boys and girls, about 50% of each gender.
+Washington Academy is co-educational with about 50% of each gender.
 It has over 350 day students and about 90 residential students- representing more than 20 surrounding communities.
-As of 2017, the school had 96 international students from 24 different countries.
+In 2017, the school had 96 international students from 24 different countries.

+After the high school in Lubec (the high school component of Lubec Consolidated School) closed in 2010, this school took some Lubec students.
+The academy had, in the period prior to the closure of Lubec High, given scholarships to some Lubec students.

-Washington Academy completed construction of a new Health and Wellness Center, and improvements in athletic fields, classroom space, and digital infrastructure in 2011.
+Washington Academy completed construction a new Health and Wellness Center, and improvements in athletic fields, classroom space, and digital infrastructure in 2011.

+Washington Academy Dual Diploma Program

+Washington Academy takes part in the Dual Diploma Program (an American high school program that allows international students to earn a U.S. high school diploma alongside their national diploma by taking online classes.)